jakebailey/every-ts/README.md

 # every-ts

 `every-ts` is a utility that can build _any_ version of TypeScript.
-Yes, that's right, any version, even back to 1.0.3.
+Yes, that's right, any version, any commit, even main, v1.0.3, or in between.
+(If it breaks, let me know!)

 `every-ts` can also be used to bisect TypeScript, without needing to know anything about TypeScript's build process.